Blog

 Fall

-I began my journey at UC Irvine in September of 2024, ready to formalize my understanding of statistics and expand the boundaries of my knowledge.
-During this time, I worked with my advisor to submit an application for the NSF GRFP, proposing to work on an ongoing survival analysis project with applications to Alzheimer’s Disease.
-Ultimately, we were not funded, but writing the grant proposal was essential practice, and it helped me review the literature in this research area.
+My journey at UC Irvine began in September 2024, driven by a desire to formalize my understanding of statistics and push the boundaries of my mathematical knowledge.
+I started the term in a sprint, working closely with my advisor to submit an NSF Graduate Research Fellowship Program (GRFP) application, proposing a survival analysis project focused on Alzheimer’s Disease.
+While we weren’t ultimately funded, the process was invaluable.
+It forced me to dive deep into the literature and sharpened my ability to articulate complex research goals.

-During the Fall term, I completed the first two classes of two parallel class sequences: one focusing on mathematical theory and the other emphasizing modeling and application.
-The theory class reviewed probability, common probability distributions, univariate and bivariate variable transformations, moment-generating functions, weak convergence, the law of total expectation/variance, order statistics, and Poisson processes.
+In particular, the theory class reviewed probability, common probability distributions, univariate and bivariate variable transformations, moment-generating functions, weak convergence, the law of total expectation/variance, order statistics, and Poisson processes.
 The applied class, on the other hand, detailed the basic linear model through matrix representation, decomposition of the variance, individual t-tests, full and partial F-tests, interpretations of parameters, and model selection.

-By the end of the term, I had overcome great setbacks (that first theory midterm didn’t go so well!), but I knew that the most challenging times were yet to come, especially with the end-of-year qualifying exams looming in June.
+By the end of the term, I had overcome great setbacks (that first theory midterm didn’t go so well!), but I knew that the most challenging times were still ahead, especially with the qualifying exams looming in June.

 Winter

-The theory class in Winter expanded upon ideas from Fall, introducing more types of convergence and related theorems, asymptotic distributions, point estimation via Method of Moments Estimators (MMEs) and Maximum Likelihood Estimators (MLEs), Uniformly Minimum-Variance Unbiased Estimators (UMVUEs), and hypothesis testing.
-The applied class generalized concepts from the basic linear models class, introducing the theory and application of Generalized Linear Models (GLMs) and some survival analysis models.
-Additionally, I enrolled in a computational statistics class covering matrix decomposition methods, importance sampling, Markov Chain Monte Carlo (MCMC), and hidden Markov models.
+The curriculum intensified in Winter as we expanded upon ideas from Fall, introducing more types of convergence and related theorems, asymptotic distributions, point estimation via Method of Moments Estimators (MMEs) and Maximum Likelihood Estimators (MLEs), Uniformly Minimum-Variance Unbiased Estimators (UMVUEs), and hypothesis testing.
+In the applied track, we generalized concepts from the basic linear models class, introducing the theory and application of Generalized Linear Models (GLMs) and survival analysis models.
+I also added a computational statistics class, teaching me about optimal matrix decomposition methods, importance sampling, Markov Chain Monte Carlo (MCMC), and hidden Markov models.

 Spring

-The first of my three classes was on infectious diseases, exploring infectious disease modeling through SIR models, Markov chains, Ordinary Differential Equation (ODE) models, branching processes, and importance sampling.
-The theory class in the Spring term returned to linear models, where we worked heavily with proofs related to estimability, Best Linear Unbiased Estimators (BLUE)), Gauss-Markov theory, Iteratively Reweighted Least Squares (IRLS), quadratic forms, and asymptotic distributions.
-The applied class extended and formalized ideas from generalized linear models to correlated data through the usage of Generalized Linear Mixed Models (GLMMs) and Generalized Estimating Equations (GEEs), with a heavy reliance upon estimating equation theory.
+Even with the exams approaching, my coursework remained steady.
+I took a fascinating course on infectious diseases, using SIR models, Markov chains, Ordinary Differential Equation (ODE) models, branching processes, and importance sampling.
+Our theory class returned to linear models, where we worked heavily with proofs related to estimability, Best Linear Unbiased Estimators (BLUE), Gauss-Markov theory, Iteratively Reweighted Least Squares (IRLS), quadratic forms, and asymptotic distributions.
+The applied class extended and formalized ideas from generalized linear models to correlated data through the usage of Generalized Linear Mixed Models (GLMMs) and Generalized Estimating Equations (GEEs), with a heavy emphasis on the theory.

 Qualifying Exams